rancher/docs/content/rancher/v2.x/en/installation/other-installation-methods/air-gap/launch-kubernetes/_index.md

 ---
 title: '3.
-Install Kubernetes (Skip for Docker installs)'
+Install Kubernetes (RKE and K3s installs only)'
 weight: 300
 aliases:
   - /rancher/v2.x/en/installation/air-gap-high-availability/install-kube
 ---

+> Skip this section if you are installing Rancher on a single node with Docker.

 This section describes how to install a Kubernetes cluster according to our [best practices for the Rancher server environment.]({{<baseurl>}}/rancher/v2.x/en/overview/architecture-recommendations/#environment-for-kubernetes-installations) This cluster should be dedicated to run only the Rancher server.